nipsalvin/Python-Email/README.md

 # Python-Email
-This is a short code to send emails directly from your IDE Library used is `smtplib`
+This is a functional short code to send emails directly from your IDE using python.
+Library used is `smtplib`